Please see information below for upcoming training opportunities:

 Each competency module covers several objectives.
 You can download an overview of the curriculum’s objectives.
 Successful completion of the curriculum does not currently result in college credit.

-MiCHWA will begin certifying CHWs in 2016 who complete MiCHWA’s curriculum or who meet a set of grandparenting standards.
+In 2017, MiCHWA will begin certifying CHWs who complete MiCHWA’s curriculum or who meet a set of grandparenting standards.
 Guidelines for certification have not yet been announced.
 However, we encourage you to review MiCHWA’s Certificate and Certification Factsheet.

 Training classes launched in Grand Rapids on January 26, 2015 and in Detroit on February 4, 2015.
 Read our press release here.
 An additional class launched March 16, 2015 in Lansing as part of the Michigan Primary Care Association‘s Linkages Project.
 The first three training classes are pilots.
 Because the MiCHWA CHW Curriculum has never been taught before, the pilot classes will give MiCHWA and its partners the opportunity to evaluate the curriculum.
 We will work with students, instructors, and employers to understand what worked well, what could be improved upon, and how CHWs are using their training knowledge and skills in the field.